Industrial Action - Update

 • Is there a different timetable on the affected days?

 • Yes, an amended timetable operated on each day of the industrial action.
-No Chiltern Railways service ran on Saturday 6 April 2024.
-A different timetable will ran on each day - the service specification has been updated in the individual date boxes above.
-A normal timetable resumed on Wednesday 10th April.
+No Chiltern Railways service ran on Wednesday 8 May 2024.
+Different timetables ran on each day - the service specification was updated in individual date boxes above.
+A normal service resumed on Sunday 12 May, subject to amendments due to an event at Wembley Stadium and one early morning cancellation from Oxford.
+Journey planners were updated for each of the impacted days (up to and including Sunday 12 May 2024).

 • Will stations and ticket offices be open on the days affected by industrial action?